CMU-Heinz-95702/lab8-AndroidInterestingPicture/README.md

 ## Exercises

-On the right side, expand the Project view.
+On the left side, expand the Project view.
 You should see a more complicated directory structure than the usual IntelliJ listing, because there's more stuff to keep track of.

 1. Explore the contents of the project's res directory.
 These are the static resource files that your Android app uses.
 They include such things as menus, user interface (UI) definitions, icons, and strings.
 2. Expand res>values to see the file strings.xml; this defines static strings that are used in your application: the app name, some labels, and the placeholder text.
 Change the string named "first_fragment_label", which currently should have the value "First Fragment", to your name (e.g. "Joe\'s App", with the escape character \ before the apostrophe).
 Then highlight all of the text in the "lorem_ipsum" tag and replace it with "My first Android app".
 It is recommended practice to place String constants in this file instead of defining them in your code.